 Insider Delhi Travel Tip

-Delhi is chaotic, busy and much polluted but this has nothing on its charm as a heritage city.
-While traveling in Delhi, you have to be utterly careful of your bags, mobile phones and wallets because the busier areas of Old Delhi are also homes to notorious pick-picketers.
+Delhi is chaotic, busy, and much polluted but this has nothing on its charm as a heritage city.
+While traveling in Delhi, you have to be utterly careful of your bags, mobile phones, and wallets because the busier areas of Old Delhi are also homes to notorious pick-picketers.
 Prevent any losses by carrying little cash in your wallet and a cashless pay system like Google Pay or PayTM in your mobile phone.

 Delhi tourist places are crowded on all days at all times.
 However, if you start early in the day for your day tours and Old Delhi walks you can catch some lesser-known sides of the city to boats to your friends.
 Delhi also has some amazing getaways nearby.
 You’ll want to consider planning your time to include day trips.
 At the very minimum, save time for the Taj Mahal, which you surely want to explore when you visit this beautiful city.
 It can even be planned as one of many fantastic weekend getaways from this city – there’s no shortage of places to visit from this extraordinary region of India.